alkem-io/playground-communications/matrix-integration-poc/README.md

 Add as many users as you'd like.
 There can be one admin in this setup.
 The admin needs to be registered prior to this.

-If we have cloned the Synapse repo we can:
+If we have cloned the Synapse repo we can run - (note: python3 is required):
 `python register_new_matrix_user.py -u ct-admin -p ct-admin-pass -a -k "SHARED_SECRET" http://localhost:8008`

 ## Documentation